Iran arrests a Swedish citizen on espionage charges -IRNA | Law-Order

 Iran arrests a Swedish citizen on espionage charges -IRNA

-Iran’s intelligence ministry said on Saturday that it had arrested a Swedish citizen on espionage charges, the official IRNA news agency reported without naming the person detained.
-It was not clear if the report was referring to the same individual the Swedish foreign ministry said in May had been detained in Iran.
+Iran’s intelligence ministry said on Saturday that it had arrested a Swedish citizen on espionage charges, the official IRNA news agency reported, without naming the detained person.
+It was not clear if the report was referring to the same person that the Swedish foreign ministry said in May had been detained in Iran.

+Iran's intelligence ministry said on Saturday that it had arrested a Swedish citizen on espionage charges, the official IRNA news agency reported, without naming the detained person.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)